Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Details and proofs for permutation-invariant algebras

-Permutation symmetry can be exploited in several (ultimately equivalent) ways to obtain polynomial-time classical simulation algorithms.
-Here we compare the Schur-basis method of Ref.~\cite{Anschuetz.2023-EfficientClassicalAlgorithms} with the Pauli-orbit formalism developed in this work, and we clarify how each viewpoint connects to the Lie-algebraic simulation pipeline of $\gsim$.
+Permutation symmetry can be exploited in several, ultimately equivalent, ways to obtain polynomial-time classical simulation algorithms.
+Here we compare the Schur-basis approaches of Refs.~\cite{Anschuetz.2023-EfficientClassicalAlgorithms,chang2026practicalframeworkpermutationequivariant} with the Pauli orbit formalism developed in this work, and clarify how each viewpoint connects to the Lie-algebraic simulation pipeline of $\gsim$.

-Ref.~\cite{Anschuetz.2023-EfficientClassicalAlgorithms} also considers the $S_n$-invariant operator algebra $\g^\mathrm{PI}$ as in~\cref{eq:gPIdefinition}.
-As in our construction, they obtain an explicit basis by applying the Reynolds (twirling) map to Pauli strings.
-Concretely, their symmetrized Pauli monomials $A_i$ are obtained by symmetrizing a tensor product with fixed counts of $I,X,Y,Z$ across sites.
-Up to normalization conventions and the global factor of $i$ (we work in $\mathfrak{u}(2^n)$), this is the same object as our Pauli orbits $B_{p,q,r}$ from ~\cref{def:Pauliorbit}.

-The core idea of Ref.~\cite{Anschuetz.2023-EfficientClassicalAlgorithms} is to represent $S_n$-invariant operators in the Schur basis associated with Schur-Weyl duality, in which $\g^\mathrm{PI}$ becomes block diagonal across irreducible sectors $\lambda$ (cf.~\cref{eq:Schur-Weyl-basis}).
-In that basis, the action of each basis element $A_i$ is specified by its reduced matrix elements

-which form what they call the $F$-tensor.
-Once $F$ is available, any permutation-invariant Hamiltonian $H=\sum_i h_i\:A_i$ is represented by blocks